shopware/docs/products/extensions/b2b-components/employee-management/guides/b2b-employee-invitation.md

 ## Invitation via Administration

 As a merchant, you can create and invite the employees via administration.
 Select the business partner customer, switch to the `company` tab and add a new employee account in edit mode.
 Because the administration is not related to a sales channel, you can select the sales channel which is used for the invitation.
-This field is preselected and disabled if the business partner customer is bound to a sales channel.
+This field is pre-selected and disabled if the business partner customer is bound to a sales channel.

 ## The URL for the Invitation Acceptance